JRDPCN/BatchDOS/README.md

 # BatchDOS
-An in-Windows OS written in 100% pure batch. by JRDP Team
+An in-Windows "OS" written in 100% pure batch. by JRDP Team